koreo-dev/koreo.dev/docs/examples/aws/lambda-workload.md

 This example demonstrates a Workflow that implements a simple Lambda workload which creates an S3 bucket, an IAM policy with read/write permissions on the bucket, a Lambda execution role that uses the policy, and a Lambda function which uses the role.
+It uses [ACK](https://aws-controllers-k8s.github.io/community/docs/community/overview/) for provisioning AWS resources.
 See the [examples repository](https://github.com/koreo-dev/examples/tree/main/aws/lambda-workload) in GitHub for complete instructions for running this example.

 ## hello-lambda-workload Workflow